Italian Empire: East Africa

+Forts and concessions in China

 In 1898, in the wake of the acquisition of leased territories by Germany, Russia, Britain and France in China earlier that year, the Italian government, as a matter of national prestige and to assert Italy's great power status, demanded the cession of Sanmen Bay to serve as a coaling station.
 Aware that Italy did not have sufficient naval power in Asian waters to back up its demand, the Chinese imperial government rejected the ultimatum and all subsequent requests, arguing that Italy had no real political or economic interests in China.
-This national humiliation, which for Italy's main newspaper made the country appear "like a third or fourth-rate power", provoked the fall of the Italian government.
-This prompted Italy to take part in the international expedition in Beijing at the outbreak of the Boxer Rebellion the following year, and resulted in the acquisition of an concession in Tianjin in 1901, its only outpost in Asia.
+Italy's main newspaper considered this a national humiliation and claimed it made the country appear "like a third or fourth-rate power", provoking the fall of the Italian government.
+This prompted Italy to take part in the international expedition in Beijing at the outbreak of the Boxer Rebellion on 18 October 1899, and resulted in the acquisition of a concession in Tianjin in September 1901, the only example of Italian colonialism in Asia, and other minor concessions, these not administrated by the Italian government.
 The concession was administered by the Italian consul in Tianjin.